xXWalmartXx/Guacacoding/README.txt

 Guacacoding is a game like agar.io
-Guacacoding is not realeased until the next package
+Guacacoding is open for Pre-Alpha

+Used in the C++ language.